tmlpstats/tmlpstats/README.md

 ### Setup for Database Seeding
-If you have an export of the database, pace it at the location `<tmlpstats folder>/docker/mysql/sql/030-dump.sql`.
-This will be used
+If you have an export of the database, pace it at the location `<tmlpstats folder>/docker/mysql/sql/030-dump.sql.gz`. (or `030-dump.sql` if it's not a `.gz` file) This will be used later when building your local mysql image.

 ### Download and install Docker

 #### Mac
 All you should have to do is [Install Docker For Mac](https://docs.docker.com/docker-for-mac/install/) The default configuration should be good enough to get you started.
-You will need to be somewhat familiar with the terminal
+You will need to be somewhat familiar with the Terminal to use the commands.

 1. open a Terminal and go to your git checkout folder.. e.g. `cd ~/dev/tmlpstats`